zenika-open-source/immutadot/README.md

 ### Exhaustive and yet extensible

 immutad●t comes with a large set of built-in utilities, mostly based on [ES2015+](https://developer.mozilla.org/fr/docs/Web/JavaScript/Reference/Objets_globaux).
-You can also found a package called [immutadot-lodash](https://github.com/Zenika/immutadot/tree/master/packages/immutadot-lodash) with some of [lodash](https://lodash.com/)'s utilities.
+You can also find a package called [immutadot-lodash](https://github.com/Zenika/immutadot/tree/master/packages/immutadot-lodash) with some of [lodash](https://lodash.com/)'s utilities.
 You haven't found what you're looking for?
 Do it yourself with the `convert` feature.

 ### Learning curve